Skip to Main Content

 • Only calculates the h-index of an author based on the scholarly articles included in that database, so h-scores will be different per tool

-• H-index can not be compared across disciplines
+• H-index can not be compared across disciplines.
+Different disciplines have different publishing and citation environments.

 *For more on citation analysis and h-index see the UIC Libraries guide.